flavienbwk/book-devops/eng/README.md

 Within increasingly complex information systems, it becomes fundamental to automate recurring tasks.
 Humans represent the main factor in errors within an information system[^HumanErrorIS].
 Any experienced engineer will be able to confirm this for you.
 This is why Google teams try to minimize the interactions of their operators to administer their systems as much as possible[^GoogleWorkbookEliminatingToil].

-> « If a human operator has to touch your system during normal day-to-day operation, you have a bug.
-The definition of "normal" changes as your systems grow. » - Carla GEISSER, SRE at Google
+> « If a human operator needs to touch your system during normal operations, you have a bug.
+The definition of normal changes as your systems grow. » - Carla GEISSER, SRE at Google

 If you want to make your IT system an integrated tool within your company, you must first automate repetitive and time-consuming actions: manual actions (or toil).